 Origin of Central and Eastern European Proteomic Conference

-Celebrating a decade of Central and Eastern Proteomic Conference (CEEPC)
+A decade of Central and Eastern Proteomic Conference (CEEPC)

 The annual Central and Eastern European Proteomic Conference can be considered as the bedrock of proteomics in Central and Eastern Europe and since its creation, has seen an incredible growth in proteomics.
 The term Central and Eastern European Proteomic Conference (CEEPC) was coined by the founder members of this series of conference including Josef Chmelik (1953-2007), Suresh Jivan Gadher and Hana Kovarova over discussions about the apparent lack of visibility of proteomics in Central and Eastern Europe as well as infrequent meetings and almost total lack of international collaborations.